 That provides a lot of options for those who want to enter the U.S. temporarily to work, study, conduct business, or simply take in the sights and attractions.
 It also makes obtaining a nonimmigrant visa or changing your nonimmigrant visa status quite complicated.

-You are about to learn how – and when – you may seek a change of your immigration status.
+You are about to learn how – and when – you may seek a change of your immigration status, how an L-1 visa law firm can help, and more.
 For example, if you entered the U.S. with a tourist visa, but now you want to become a student, you must apply for a change of your immigration status.

 If you have decided to seek temporary employment in the United States, your prospective employer must submit a Form I-129 (Petition for Nonimmigrant Worker) on your behalf.